rhn-github/Project-5-Data-Scientist-Capstone/README.md

   - load the data
   - clean the data
   - aggregate the data
-  - tune, run and assess machine learning models.
+  - run and assess the recommended machine learning model.
+ * This notebook would be used as the basis for the deployment code, when running with the full dataset on an EMR Cluster.

 ## Results<a name="results"></a>